Gain advanced skills in research-based practices for teaching at the elementary level.

 *Electives are chosen in consultation with the student's advisor

-Electives - 12 cr.EDN 500 - Child and Adolescent DevelopmentEDN 570 - Strategies for Classroom ManagementELM 530 - Humanities Methods in Early Childhood and Elementary EducationMTH 540 - Early Childhood and Elementary STEM MethodsRDL 500 - Early Literacy DevelopmentRDL 510 - Children's & Young Adult LiteratureSPE 500 - Nature and Needs of Students with DisabilitiesSPE 525 - Assistive and Augmentative Technologies
+Electives - 12 cr.EDN 500 - Child and Adolescent DevelopmentEDN 570 - Classroom ManagementELM 530 - Humanities Methods in Early Childhood and Elementary EducationMTH 540 - Early Childhood and Elementary STEM MethodsRDL 500 - Early Literacy DevelopmentRDL 510 - Children's & Young Adult LiteratureSPE 500 - Teaching Students with DisabilitiesSPE 525 - Assistive and Augmentative Technologies

 Total Degree Requirements - 36 credits